Our Governors

 Every school has a Governing Body, which is made up of representatives of the local community who give their time and services to the school.
 The governors come from a wide variety of backgrounds; and do not have to have experience in education.
 Governors volunteer their time, and the main requirement for the role is the desire to see the school and its pupils succeed in their education and achieve their individual potential.

 The Full Governing Body meets eight times a year to discuss and review any current issues at the school and to look forward to the year ahead.
-Dates for future meetings are:

 The Governing Body has responsibilities and duties with regard to policy making and management of the school.
 They oversee the running of the school by setting aims and objectives for the school, creating policies and agreeing targets.
 Governors are not involved in the day-to-day management of the school; instead, the governing body acts as a “critical friend” to the head teacher by providing advice and support.
 Any questions or issues relating to a particular lesson, subject, pupil or class should be referred to the relevant teacher or the head teacher.